-Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by the City Councils Ground Maintenance team.
-Should you wish to report or discuss any Grounds Maintenance issues, please contact Customer Services on 01524 582491.
+Grass cutting, hedgerows and fencing, trees, path ways, and bins are maintained by Lancaster City Council's Grounds Maintenance team.
+Should you wish to report or discuss any Grounds Maintenance issues within our cemeteries, please contact the Cemeteries Office directly.

 Dogs within our cemeteries

 Dog control orders are in place throughout all of Lancaster City Council cemeteries - these grounds are not designated dog walking areas.

 Dogs are allowed in our cemeteries, however they must be kept on a lead at all times, which is a by-law.
 There are no areas within any of our cemeteries where dogs are permitted off lead.

 Please ensure that dogs remains on footpaths and highways, and not on the grassed areas which are burial areas.

 Dog fouling must be disposed of immediately - there are waste bins in all of our cemeteries.
 When out with your dog, you should always be prepared to clean up after it.